 The Blue Wall of Silence is a common phenomenon in policing where officers are afraid to report or turn in peers who are engaging in misconduct.
 This could be due to fear of retaliation or out of loyalty.

-The blue wall of silence is inspired and maintained by the strong subculture in policing.
-Former police lieutenant with the Boston Police Department, Tom Nolan, argues that the subculture promotes a “cult of masculinity” that enforces deliberate misrepresentation.
+What the Research Shows — Montana Innocence Project The Blue Wall of Silence is inspired and maintained by the strong subculture in policing.
+Former police lieutenant with the Boston Police Department, Tom Nolan, argues that the subculture promotes a culture of masculinity that enforces deliberate misrepresentation among officers.

 Police accountability is difficult at best and impossible at worst.
 It’s not a mistake that so many police procedural dramas make fun of Internal Affairs; because bureaucracy loves nothing more than secrecy, and no one likes more paperwork.